Jeinimeni Lake National Reserve

 Piedra Clavada reaches approximately 40 meters high, and it has been shaped by the reigning wind of the steppes.
 There are tour guides at Chile Chico that can take you to the place, which is located at the beginning of a trekking trail that leads to Cueva de las Manos (Cave of Hands.)
-The hike to Piedra Clavada begins at kilometre 25 of the path that leads from Chile Chico to Jeinimeni Lake National Reserve.
-You must follow the route to the west through the mountain pass, and in the middle of a steppe area you will find Piedra Clavada.
+The hike to Piedra Clavada begins at kilometer 25 of the path that leads from Chile Chico to Jeinimeni Lake National Reserve.
+You must follow the route to the west through the mountain pass, and in the middle of a steppe area, you will find Piedra Clavada.

 CUEVA DE LAS MANOS OF PEDREGOSO RIVER (Cave of Hands)

 To visit this important archaeological attraction, you must begin the ascent at kilometre 25 of the road, in the Piedra Clavada area.
 CONAF recently improved the conditions of the path, which means that you can now reach the foot of the rock by car.
 It is very common to see herds of guanaco (Lama guanicoe) during the ascent, as well as other animals that inhabit the steppe.
-The route that leads to the west takes you directly towards the portezuelo (the path between two mountains) where you get a spectacular view of the lake, river and surroundings.
+The route that leads to the west takes you directly towards the portezuelo (the path between two mountains) where you get a spectacular view of the lake, river, and surroundings.
 From portezuelo, you must walk down for approximately 100 meters to find Cueva de las Manos (Cave of Hands,) where you will be able to see the cave paintings.

 VALLE LUNAR (Moon Valley)

 Another attraction is the circuit that leads to Piedra Clavada and Cueva de las Manos.
-This area is characterised by its rocky formations with holes and different shades of red earth and white sand, where you will encounter a view of another world and disconnect for a moment to be lost in the vastness of the landscape.
+This area is characterized by its rocky formations with holes and different shades of red earth and white sand, where you will encounter a view of another world and disconnect for a moment to be lost in the vastness of the landscape.

 a- General Information